linkerd/website/linkerd.io/content/blog/2024/0805-edge-release-roundup.md

 resources).
 There's a lot to unpack here:

-* **Server-scoped default policy**: you can use the new `accessPolicy` field of a Server override the default inbound policy for that Server.
+* **Server-scoped default policy**: you can use the new `accessPolicy` field of a Server to override the default inbound policy for that Server.
 The default is `deny`, for backward compatibility.

 * **Policy audit mode**: setting the default inbound policy or a Server's `accessPolicy` to `audit` allows traffic to flow, but logs anything that